Improve Your Sales Recruiting Efforts with These 8 Tips

 Every company that has achieved success has forged their own way.
-They have not followed someone else’s blueprint.
+Because following someone else’s blueprint never works.

 Your next best hire, may not have all the boxes of your job requirements checked.
 Maybe you could get this in 2009, but today, you’ll need to adapt.

-All great sales reps do have many of the following traits:
+Great sales reps have many of the following eight traits:

 Put Your Best Foot Forward and Continue to Adapt